 The global shifts in consumption have hit sales teams particularly hard.
 Except for a select group of lucky industries, such as IT services, e-commerce, and pharmaceuticals, most companies now have a narrower consumer base.
 Private enterprise buyers are more reluctant to make financial commitments.
 Additionally, most sales teams are working remotely, which enhances “pandemic fatigue” and loneliness and has also drastically changed the way sales interactions occur.
-Sales representatives are no longer able to pitch their product the way they used to before the pandemic – over lunch, in sales conventions, or face-to-face meetings.
+Sales representatives are no longer able to pitch their product the way they used to before the pandemic – over lunch, at sales conventions, or face-to-face meetings.
 These environments allowed sales representatives to set the right mood, use their body language, and read social cues to increase their effectiveness.
 Therefore, the change in circumstances has affected not just customer relationships but also team morale.

-Sales representatives are no longer able to pitch their product the way they used to before the pandemic – over lunch, in sales conventions, or face-to-face meetings.
+Sales representatives are no longer able to pitch their product the way they used to before the pandemic – over lunch, at sales conventions, or face-to-face meetings.
 These environments allowed sales representatives to set the right mood, use their body language, and read social cues to increase their effectiveness.

 Just because your sales team has to work remotely doesn’t mean they can’t adapt and effectively perform their sales duties.
-McKinsey suggests five things that managers can do to reenergize organizations in the long-run.
+McKinsey suggests five things that managers can do to reenergize organizations in the long run.
 We’ve adapted these recommendations to specifically tackle how to keep sales teams motivated and effective during the pandemic.

-McKinsey suggests five things that managers can do to reenergize organizations in the long-run.
+McKinsey suggests five things that managers can do to reenergize organizations in the long run.
 We’ve adapted these recommendations to specifically tackle how to keep sales teams motivated and effective during the pandemic.

 Be optimistic and focus on evolving the organization’s business model.